Palestinians were living under occupation before the war. A Palestinian and an Israeli united to show the world their reality

 Adra’s filming begins in 2019 and stretches until 2023, chronicling the Israeli government’s attempt to evict the villagers by force, having claimed the land for a military training facility and firing range in 1981.
 (During the lengthy legal battle, before the Israeli supreme court ruled in favor of demolishing homes in the villages in 2022, Israeli prosecutors argued that Palestinian residents only began squatting in the area when it was declared a firing range, after previously using the land as seasonal pasture.
 Residents countered, saying the IDF had blown up Palestinian homes in Masafer Yatta decades earlier, in 1966).

-The documentary has already won awards at the Berlin International Film Festival and is nominated for best documentary feature at the Academy Awards.
+The acclaimed documentary most recently won an Academy Award for best documentary feature film.
 Still, Adra and Israeli journalist Yuval Abraham, two of the filmmakers behind the documentary, told CNN that American distributors have been hesitant to pick up “No Other Land,” despite widespread acclaim from critics.

 While the documentary finishes before the events of 2023’s Hamas attack, which took the lives of roughly 1,200 people in Israel, its release comes at a time when war in the Middle East is accelerating, as Israel’s offensive in Gaza have left at least 42,500 people dead since October 8, 2023.
 While promoting the film at the New York Film Festival in October, Abraham and Adra unexpectedly cut their US tour short to be with their families as the violence escalated.
 Even as the movie succeeds, they told CNN, little on the ground back home has improved.